b4n4n377/docs/index.md

-# Main

 Welcome to Bananes website.
 Here I will document all my stuff.

-This site was created because I'm getting too lazy to document my private projects within the own repos and need a general overview.
+This site was created at the beginning of 2023 because I was getting too lazy to document my private projects within the own repos and needed a general overview.

 Also it's quite cumbersome to upload the content on the two platforms I mainly use:
 - GroovyMAME / GroovyArcade discord: https://discord.gg/YtQ6pJh